 Does RetroPie Work on the Raspberry Pi 4?

 You might be wondering if RetroPie works on the Raspberry Pi 4.
-At the time of writing, yes and no. There are unofficial builds of RetroPie for the Raspberry Pi 4, such as a RetroArena build.
-But there's no official installer of RetroPie for the Raspberry Pi 4.
-As such, you can run RetroPie on the Pi 4, but it's not the officially-sanctioned RetroPie release.
+There are both official and unofficial builds of RetroPie for the Raspberry Pi 4, such as a RetroArena build.
+It's best to use the RetroPie project release, but alternatives exist.
+As of RetroPie 4.6, RetroPie runs on the Pi 4 like a champ.

 What is Raspberry Pi 4 RetroPie from The RA?